All the Quality, Less of the Clicking

 WASD Keyboards CODE

 This is the first keyboard on the list that has the weight and feel of a traditional premium mechanical keyboard.
-WASD Keyboards’s CODE rocks the relatively rare Cherry MX Clear switches, which are often regarded as stiffer (higher pressure to push) variations of the popular MX Brown switch.
-They’re not expressly made for absolute silence like the previous keyboards on this list, but they’re easily the least obnoxious of the classic switch variety.
+WASD Keyboards’s 87-key CODE can be had with the relatively rare Cherry MX Clear switches, which are stiffer (higher pressure to push) variations of the popular MX Brown switch.
+They’re not expressly made for minimal noise like the previous keyboards on this list, but they’re easily the least obnoxious of the classic switch variety.
 They’re wonderfully tactile and they’re equipped with seven brightness levels of optional LED backlighting.
 WASD is a hotbed for keyboard customization and information, and provides a glimpse into the world of super-customized mechanical keyboards.
 Warning: the rabbit hole is deep.

 Das Keyboard 4 Professional